Unzor/roblox-sitemaker-source/README.md

 cd node
 npm init -y
 npm install
-node node/index.js
 ```
-After that, your page should be running at localhost:8000.
+your page should be running at localhost:8000.
 Port your site to NGROK, or use other software, like Replit or Glitch.
-When you have your site, copy it, and save it for later.
+After that, change the default URL ("https://makeasite.seven7four4.repl.co") to your NGROK URL (or other site).
+Save the NGROK URL for later.

 Create a new ROBLOX game, and turn on HTTP requests.
 Then, add the "SiteMaker.lua" file to your game in ReplicatedStorage.
 (You can paste it in a ModuleScript too)